christiandimitri/MPDA18_MastersThesis/FinalThesisPaper.md

 ---
-title: "Planar Quads in Architecture Surfaces"
+title: "Planar Quads in Free-Form Architecture Surfaces"
 date: "September 2018"
 author: "Christian Dimitri, UPC BarcelonaTech"
 abstract:
-    Planar quads are found everywhere in architectural free-form surfaces.
-The first chapter will cover the problems behind planar quads for constructability, there benifits, there metrics and there constraints goals for optimization.
-The second chapter will embed several pre-processing algorithms that generates a candidate mesh for being a planar quads mesh.
-Therefore, in the third chapter, those candidate meshes will be optimized according to some conditions that qualify them to be PQ meshes.
-Those conditions are based on scientifique papers.
+This paper will cover the pre-processing techniques for planar quad meshes in architecture free-form surfaces.
+Firstly will cover the problems behind planar quads for contractibility, there benefits, there metrics and there constraints goals for optimization.
+Secondly we will explain the several preprocessing algorithms that generates a candidate PQ mesh ready for optimization.
+Finally, those candidate meshes will be optimized according to there conditions that qualify them to be PQ meshes.
+Those conditions are based on scientific papers.
 And finally by combining the chapter two and chapter three, iteratively a subdivision method algorithm and a quad planarization will be done in order to have a PQ mesh.
 bibliography: paper.bib
 ---

+# Introduction

+Planer Quad meshes have been nearly ubiquitous in architecture and other fields such as computer graphics and so on.
+A large body of data structures and geometry processing algorithms based on them has been developed in the literature and adapted in the construction of free-form surfaces.
+This type of re-meshing has many advantages especially the semi-regular ones, and significant progresses were made in quadrilateral mesh generation and processing during the last several years.
+In this paper, we will study four algorithms behind planar quad meshes and their goals.
+We will apply them on four surfaces having different curvatures.

 # Construction

+In construction, planar quads should always be planar and their distribution on the mesh is preferable to be equidistant so that there size do not vary a lot.
+In the first section, the geometric properties of PQ meshes will be introduced as well as there benefits over other ones.
+Therefore, the metrics and measures will be split by type and explained graphically and mathematically.

-*PQ meshes* must show different results from the mere geometry since the planarity of faces should obbey the goals in order to fulfil the basis properties of the *planar quad meshes* [@zadravec2010designing].
+*PQ meshes* must show different results from the mere geometry since the planarity of faces should obey the goals in order to fulfil the basis properties of the *planar quad meshes* [@zadravec2010designing].

 ## PQ Geometric Properties
-![The hinge is affected by the high Gaussian curvature on the surface of the *Yas Island Hotel By Zaha Hadid* [@de2011technique].
-The difference between *PQ meshes* and *triangle meshes*.](MT_JPG/PQ Geometric Properties.png){#fig:GoemetricPrincipals}

-Since a triangular face in space is always planar, then they are easier to deal with when the curvature is very high.
-The latter leads the quad panels to bend and the four vertices will want to move from the plane.
+!!missing graphically explanation

+A polygon face is planar if and only if its vertices $v_{n}$ *define a plane*.
+A triangle face is always planar, however a quadrangular face can be non-planar since the curvature plays a prominent roll against the geometric property of a planar quad.
 Such constraint is a disadvantage for *PQ meshes* over triangular ones.
-Thus, if the warping height exceeds a certain limit while measuring it, the four vertices of each of the faces should be independant from its neighbouring face's vertex see @fig:GoemetricPrincipals.
+Thus, if the warping height exceeds a certain limit while measuring it, the four vertices of each of the faces should be independant from its neighboring face's vertex see @fig:GoemetricPrincipals.

-In theory two parallel vectors in space enclosed at each point by two other vectors not necesseraly parallel form a planar face, for more information refer to the author [@glymph2004parametric].
+We consider two parallel vectors in space enclosed at each point by two other vectors not necessarily parallel form a planar face [@glymph2004parametric].
 Consider each row of faces $f_{i,j}$ is a PQ strip.
 PQ meshes are composed by vertices $\mathbf{v}_{i,j}$ with a valence  $\pm k/4 (k\in Z)$ where along each vertex a curve of family A and a curve of family B intersect see [@liu2006geometric].
 N-geons can appear with a valence $k \neq 4$ so called singularities.

 ## Benefits

-*Planar quad* meshes are prefered over *triangule meshes* for aesthetical and constructional reasons.
+*Planar quad* meshes are preferred over *triangle meshes* for aesthetically and constructional reasons.
 The advantages of *planar quads* meshes for construction over other meshes is that:

 * *PQ meshes* are less heavy.
 * *PQ meshes* are a less material use.